graphme-app/website/src/pages/privacy.md

 They have access to website statistics.
 Please refer to [Fathom's Privacy Policy](https://usefathom.com/privacy) to learn more about how they process data.

+**Cloudflare:**
+Cloudflare is our CDN (Content Delivery Network) provider.
+Every request to our app goes through Cloudflare first.
+They have access to access logs.

+Cloudflare is also our blob storage provider.
+They have access to rendered graphs.
+Please refer to [Cloudflare's Privacy Policy](https://www.cloudflare.com/en-gb/privacypolicy/) to learn more about how they process data.

 **Slack:**
 Slack is the platform with which you interact with GraphMe.
 They have access to your interactions with our service.